Donald Trump Pee Pee Tape And More: Alec Baldwin And SNL Skewer Trump News Conference On Steve Harvey, Obamacare and Golden Showers

 On last night’s SNL, Trump/Baldwin gave a quick intro before starting the news conference.
 For Trump supporters who believe this is all just a dream – or everyone else who might think it’s a nightmare – Trump/Baldwin sought to assure them that it was all shockingly real:

 Trump/Baldwin then went immediately to questions from reporters, the first of whom asked about the “big Donald Trump pee pee party.”
 Trump/Baldwin responded, “No, no. I am not talking about the pee pee.
 It didn’t happen.
 It wasn’t as cool as it sounds.”
-He quickly tried to shift to the subject of unemployment, explaining:
+He quickly tried to shift to the subject of unemployment, explaining as follows.

 Trump/Baldwin continued in this metaphorical if yellowish stream of consciousness based on the Donald Trump pee pee tape with, “This will be a golden opportunity for me as president to make a big splash.
 Who’s with me?
 You’re in?
 Urine?
 Urine?”